Amankhl/VideoSharingPlatform/Readme.md

 Backend for a video sharing platform

-Database connect function is in the src/db/index.js
+Database connect function is in the 'src/db/index.js'

+Express 'app' which is exported to 'src/index.js' is in the 'src/app.js'